 They say when you reach your darkest times, you will know who is around you; I find in these times that the people around me have not even noticed how much I am struggling.
 I went through a purge of removing anyone around me where we weren’t vibing anymore.

 If someone can’t be bothered to text you to see how you are, but they live on social media 24/7 and always have their phone in their hand, this tells you everything you need to know.
 I have been forever the one constantly texting first to see how people are, take a step back, stop doing this, and see who contacts you.

 How long do you carry on going through life, making sure everyone else is happy while you’re struggling.
 When is enough is enough?
 I know life isn’t all rainbows and unicorns, but why is it ok for everyone else to be happy and enjoying life while you have burnt yourself out.

-It all starts with self-care; when you find you have hit rock bottom, the only way you can go up.
+It all starts with self-care; when you find you have hit rock bottom, the only way you can go is up.

 I am now putting plans into action and making some changes.
 Focus on putting yourself in the best possible environments.
 Getting healed on the inside is the biggest job you will ever have, and it all starts with you.

 Accept all the things you cannot change and work on the things you can change.
 Changing your life means changing your habits.
 When something is old, and you can no longer use it, you replace it.
 Do the same with your habits – upgrade and replace them with something better.